-You have complete flexibility to change the architecture without actually changing the code, thereby obtaining a detailed understanding of the work necessary to refactor.
-You can create or delete any of the abstractions, establish or remove dependencies, and specify rules.
-All changes made to the architecture are automatically remembered in a Worklist.
+Lattix Architect gives you complete flexibility to change the architecture without actually changing the code.
+You can get a detailed understanding of the work necessary to refactor.
+You can create or delete any of the abstractions.
+You can establish or remove dependencies, and specify rules.
+All changes made to the architecture are automatically remembered in a work list.
 Undo and redo capabilities make it easy to try alternate what-if architectures and to understand the impact of refactoring.

 Users can maintain the architecture in Lattix Architect as the system is refactored over time.
-A powerful project update facility provides the ability to continuously update the model as code changes are made during the refactoring project and to identify any new architectural violations.
+A powerful project update facility provides the ability to continuously update the model as code changes are made during the refactoring project.
+You will be able to identify any new architectural violations.

 Lattix Architect provides a number of algorithms to help in the refactoring process.
 You will get suggestions on how to reorganize the system to improve modularity.
 The algorithms determine how to move elements from one part of the hierarchy to another to break cycles, and how to move subsystems so that the coupling and cohesion of subsystems can be improved.